lupyuen/nuttx-star64/README.md

 Let's find the RAM Address of the Initial RAM Disk...

-# Initial RAM Disk for RISC-V QEMU
+# RAM Disk Address for RISC-V QEMU

 _Can we enable logging for RISC-V QEMU?_